Difference Between Tomatillo and Tomato Nutrition

 What is Tomatillo Nutrition?

 It is available in yellow, green, and even purple.
-Firm and green and tomatillos should be consumed; otherwise, extensively riped tomatillos lose their flavour and turn bland.
+Firm and green tomatillos should be consumed; otherwise, extensively riped tomatillos lose their flavour and turn bland.

 Tomatillo regulates blood pressure as it is low in sodium and rich in potassium.
 It is a low-calorie food with water, so it is ideal for weight loss dietary.
-Both Ayurvedic and Western medicine acknowledges the health benefits of tomatillos.
+Both Ayurvedic and Western medicine acknowledge the health benefits of tomatillos.

 tomatillo nutrition